-Since this year’s theme for the Game Design module’s coursework at Kingston University is Apart and Together, I generated some ideas that followed the set brief and then settled on just one I felt the most passionate about and was able to envision clearly.
+Since 2021’s theme for the Game Design module’s coursework at Kingston University was Apart and Together, I generated an idea that followed the set brief.

 Inspirations and Influences

 My ideation process started with the game genre; it was inspired by The Dark Pictures Anthology: House of Ashes (Supermassive Games, 2021) which enhanced the story-driven single-player experience by allowing players to play as two different protagonists in the same playthrough, but in different scenes (not throughout the whole playthrough of course).
 The game’s shared and/or split-screen interactive elements create such a dynamic atmosphere between players, especially because they go through the story together, making it that much more exciting.